 Given COVID-19 and its long-term implications, IFF experts are on the ground with Detroit-based ECE providers to assess facilities and provide funding to align with mandated state guidelines.

 Providers are eligible if they have a three-star rating or higher in the Great Start to Quality rating system, have no current licensing infractions, have been in operation for a minimum of 2 years, and are interested in improving their program and facility quality.
-The grants, ranging from $5,000 to $50,000, are designed to increase capacity and improve access to quality learning environments for children.

 Learning Spaces: Three Stories of Growth